The Complete History of Bangladesh’s Cultural Heritage: From Ancient Times to the Modern Era

 Preservation of Cultural Heritage in Bangladesh:

-Despite its rich history, many of Bangladesh’s historical sites and monuments face challenges due to urbanisation, environmental damage, and limited resources for preservation.
-UNESCO World Heritage Sites, such as the Sundarbans, Somapura Mahavihara, and Sixty Dome Mosque, have come under threat from environmental degradation and climate change.
-Thankfully, both the Bangladesh government and various NGOs are taking active steps to preserve and restore these treasures.
+In spite of its rich history, many of Bangladesh’s historical sites and monuments face challenges due to urbanisation, environmental damage, and insufficient resources for preservation.
+UNESCO World Heritage Sites, such as the Sundarbans, Sompura Mahavihara, and Sixty Dome Mosque, have come under threat from environmental degradation and climate change.
+Thankfully, both the Bangladesh government and NGOs are taking active steps to preserve and restore these treasures.

 Conclusion: